LLNL/metall/docs/readthedocs/basics/getting_started.md

     - 8.3 or more is recommended due to early implementation of the Filesystem library

 - Boost C++ Libraries 1.64 or more
     - Build is not required; needs only the header files.
+    - To use JSON containers in Metall, Boost C++ Libraries 1.75 or more is required.

 ## Build Example